PluribusDigital/pluribusdigital-com/README.md

 * Include at least one image that can make a good "cover" image
 * Include descriptive alt text for all images
 * Make good use of headings and other techniques to make content readable and scannable

+## Job Board Integration (Greenhouse)

+Our job board is integrated in two places:

+- **Lob List on Main JOIN US Page:** `_content/join/02_openings.md` pulls in the listing of current openings.
+- **Openings Detail View:** `content/join/openings.md` is the page that houses the job detail, and is the path that greenhouse points to.

+### Custom CSS for Greenhouse

+The file `css/greenhouse.css` contains custom CSS additions for the contents of the greenhouse iframe.
+In the greenhouse configuration, you can either point to a URL for the file, or upload directly.
+So far we've uploaded directly, but just verify on the greenhouse config if it is not working as desired.